NoPhaseNoKill/monorepo/toolset/jvm/remote-build-cache/README.md

 Given your project is located at: /home/tomga/projects/monorepo/toolset/jvm , and you are running the below from that dir:

-1. ./start-remote-build-cache-serve.sh /home/tomga/projects/monorepo/toolset/jvm
+1. ./start-remote-build-cache-serve.sh /home/tomga/projects/monorepo/toolset/jvm 8080

-    This starts the remote server on port 5071 at http://localhost:5071 , and also adds it so that your computer will start this locally each time it boots up.
+    This starts the remote server on port 8080 at http://localhost:8080 , and also adds it so that your computer will start this locally each time it boots up.
 This means we can have a locally stored copy of our remote results which will allow any cached tasks during local development to be re-used even after blowing away our traditional
     local cache (ie ~/.gradle).
 This is particularly useful during gradle plugin development for reasons I won't go into here.

+2. To login, the default credentials are:
+   - Username: DEFAULT_USERNAME
+   - Password: DEFAULT_PASSWORD1!

-2. Run './gradlew buildAll' until you have everything up to date: 47 actionable tasks: 47 up-to-date
+3. Run './gradlew buildAll' until you have everything up to date: 47 actionable tasks: 47 up-to-date

-3. Run './remove-gradle-cache.sh' - this will remove all build folders inside this repo, as well as any gradle caches
+4. Run './remove-gradle-cache.sh' - this will remove all build folders inside this repo, as well as any gradle caches

-4. Run './gradle buildAll'
+5. Run './gradle buildAll'

    Where you will see something like:
    47 actionable tasks: 22 executed, 17 from cache, 8 up-to-date